Ara Hakobyan

-Ara Hakobyan (Արա Հակոբյան, born on 4 November 1980) is an Armenian retired footballer who played as forward for the Armenia national team and participated in 42 international matches and scored 7 goals since his debut in a home friendly match on 21 November 1998.
+Ara Hakobyan (Արա Հակոբյան, born on 4 November 1980) is an Armenian retired professional footballer who played as forward for the Armenia national team and participated in 42 international matches and scored 7 goals since his debut in a home friendly match on 21 November 1998.
 Hakobyan played for many Armenian and Ukrainian football clubs.

 Club career

 Ara's career began in Dvin Artashat, where he played with his brother Aram Hakobyan.
 But a year later, Ara moved to Alania Vladikavkaz and Aram to FC Spartak Yerevan.
 Next year their way came together again in Spartak Yerevan.
 With Hakobyan the club won its only Championship, the 2000 Armenian Premier League.

 Metalurh Donetsk and loans

 At the end of the Armenian Premier League season, Hakobyan moved to FC Metalurh Donetsk.
 However, he rarely played for the club, as the club is constantly loaned him out to the Ukrainian and Armenian Club.
 In the 2001–2002 season, he played in Spartak Yerevan.
 At the end of the season of Spartak merged with Banants Kotayk into a single club called Banants Yerevan.
 Hakobyan was at the club while transiting to Stal Alchevsk.
 In Banants, Hakobyan played one season and became an Armenian Cup finalist and Armenia's top scorer and Armenian Footballer of the Year in the 2003 season.

 With the successful performance in Banants, Hakobyan returned to Donetsk, but only briefly.
 Club sent him back into the rental loan.
 Until 2009, Hakobyan never spent a full season after serving the team.
 After the permanent lease in 2007 and ending a contract with Metalurh, Hakobyan goes into Illychivets Mariupol, then in Kishinev Zimbru Chişinău.
 In Banants, he played in the summer interval Championship and moved to Zimbru Chişinău.
 Having played the end of 2007 and beginning of 2008, he joined FC Gomel.